Agma-Schwa/ULTRAFRENCH/GRAMMAR.typ

 _Adverbial_ multipliers (sometimes also called _multiplicative_ numerals) shown in the table above are abbreviated with subscripts if possible; those ending with #w[séḅ] ‘once’ to #w[nýḅ] ‘nine times’ are abbreviated with the last two letters of that word, e.g. #w[23#sub[íḅ]] ‘23 times’.
-All other adverbial multipliers are abbreviated with #w[#sub[yḅ]], e.g. #w[31#sub[yḅ]] ‘31 times’.#footnote[Note that ‘31’ in UF is not really ‘thirty-one’, but rather ‘twenty-eleven’ and thus doesn’t end with ‘one’.]
+All other adverbial multipliers are abbreviated with #w[#sub[yḅ]], e.g. #w[31#sub[yḅ]] ‘31 times’.#footnote[Note that ‘31’ in UF is not actually ‘thirty-one’, but rather ‘twenty-eleven’, and thus doesn’t end with ‘one’.]
 The derived _adjective_ multipliers (see @subsec:multipliers below) are instead abbreviated with a single subscript #w[#sub[â]], e.g. #w[23#sub[â]] ‘23-fold’.